CENTURIES OF KNOWLEDGE

 6,000 YEARS OF HISTORY

-Today, Cyprus has worldwide recognition for its viticulture, which is thought to have begun around 6,000 years ago.
-The island’s hot climate, fertile soil, and native grape varieties contribute to the distinct characteristics of unique Cypriot wines and spirits.
-Today, there are several small independent boutique wineries that produce a wide range of all types of quality Cypriot wines.
-They co-exist with the four largest wineries on the island, which dominate the Cypriot wine-making market on the island.
+Viticulture in Cyprus is thought to have begun around 6,000 years ago.
+Today, the island’s hot climate, fertile soil, and native grape varieties contribute to the distinct characteristics of unique Cypriot wines and spirits.
+The island has also maintained its worldwide recognition for its wine-making, mainly through the four largest wine companies on the island.
+Although the big four dominate Cypriot wine-making, there are also several small independent boutique wineries.
+These smaller independent wineries also constantly innovate to produce a wide range of all types of quality Cypriot wines.

 THE BIG FOUR

-The larger wineries include ETKO, which is still run by its founding family.
-ETKO is also the oldest wine producer on the island.
-Another is LOEL, which was formed by a breakaway group of ETKO trade union members after repeated industrial action failures throughout World War 2.
-KEO, which also produces the most popular local beer, was formed nearly one hundred years ago.
-The British-owned Chaplin winery was purchased by a group of prominent local businessmen from Limassol, and they decided to produce beer along with wines and spirits.
-SODAP was founded just after World War 2, by vine cultivators themselves.
-This co-operative focused its efforts on protecting the rights of the vine cultivators themselves.
-The SODAP company enabled these workers to create and then control their product from the vineyard to the shop shelf.
+ETKO is the oldest wine producer on the island and it is still run by its founding family.
+KEO, which also produces the most popular local beer, was formed in 1927 in Limassol.
+The British-owned Chaplin winery was purchased by a group of prominent local businessmen.
+They installed a brewery to their plant in 1951 and began to produce Keo beer along with their range of Cypriot soft drinks, wines and spirits.
+LOEL was formed after several ETKO trade union members broke away from the company after repeated industrial action failures throughout World War 2.
+SODAP was also founded just after the end of World War 2, by several vine cultivators who focused their efforts on protecting the rights of their new co-operative.
+Their new company enabled vine growers to create and then control their own product from the vineyard, all the way to the shop shelf.

 THE MARATHEFTIKO GRAPE

 The Maratheftiko grape variety is the oldest known grape variety on the island.
-It has a distinctive, unique character that is used to create unique varieties of full-bodied red wines.
-Due to its difficult cultivation, it is grown in sparse quantities mostly in the northern region of the Troodos mountain range.
+It has a distinctive, unique characteristic that is used to create several unique varieties of full-bodied red wines.
+Due to its difficult cultivation, it is grown in sparse quantities, mostly in the northern region of the Troodos mountains.
 Maratheftiko requires co-planting with other varieties of grape to achieve fertilisation.
-This grape is not very resilient, so the yield produced from this grape is very low in comparison to other grape varieties.
-Maratheftiko wines are usually aged using oak.
-Maratheftiko is often blended with other red grape varieties, and this creates a drier overall wine.
-Cabernet or Carignan noir are the most popular wine varieties that are blended with Maratheftiko.
+This grape is not very resilient, so the yields are very low in comparison to other grape varieties.
+Maratheftiko wines are usually aged using oak. its nectar is often blended with other red grape varieties to create an overall dry wine.
+Today Cabernet or Carignan noir are the most popular wine varieties that are blended with Maratheftiko.

 THE MAVRO GRAPE

-The Mavro grape variety, meaning black, takes its name from its rich dark colour of the grape.
-This grape variety is used to create several full-bodied red wines and is the main grape used to create Zivania, which has no freezing point.
-This grape variety is also used to create the sweet dessert wine Commandaria.
+The Mavro grape variety, meaning black, takes its name from the rich dark colour of the berries that ir produces.
+This grape variety is used to create several full-bodied red wines and is the main grape used to create ZIVANIA, which has no freezing point.
+This grape variety is also used to create the sweet dessert wine Commanadaria.
 This resilient grape is mainly cultivated on the southern slopes of the Troodos mountain range and is the dominant cultivated vine on the island for red wine production.
-Unlike most European vines, Mavro continues to grow on original ancient rootstock, which is well-suited to the hot Cypriot climate.
-Mavro wines are usually aged using oak and are blended with other red wine varieties, such as Shiraz or Merlot noir, to create a blend of drier wine varieties.
+Unlike most European vines, Mavro continues to grow on original ancient rootstock that is well-suited to the hot Cypriot climate.
+Mavro wines are usually aged using oak and are blended with other red wine varieties.
+These include Shiraz and Merlot Noir.

 THE XYNISTERI GRAPE